ADHD and Risk of Substance Use Disorders: Current Evidence and Prevention

 Current evidence indicates that there is an elevated risk for SUDs among populations diagnosed with ADHD.

-This may be due to impaired cognitive functioning that makes it difficult for individuals to cope with their emotions or understand the consequences of their actions when in drug use.
+This may be due to impaired cognitive functioning that makes it difficult for individuals to cope with their emotions or understand the consequences of their actions when engaging in drug use.

 It has also been suggested that individuals with ADHD have a higher likelihood of having pre-existing mental health issues, which could increase their vulnerability to developing SUDs.